What the Queer Community Can Teach Us About Mental Health

 60-year-old Tamsin Worrall grew up in a conservative family where LGBTQ+ members were considered “evil”.
 While she was born with male anatomy, she was never comfortable with her identity.
 The sheer lack of support pushed her into denying it.
 “I loathed myself.
 I thought I was weird and evil.
 I tried to deny it.
 When I knew I couldn’t deny it, I tried to hide it.
 As time went on, I accepted reality, and my negative thoughts lessened,” – Worrall recalls.
 She yearned for a safe space that affirmed her identity before she found support from dedicated groups for trans men and women and decided to transition.

-She now works as a signaler in North Yorkshire, and her life is a carousel of doubts and self-care wins, and her support systems empower her every day.
+She now works as a signaler in North Yorkshire, and her life is a carousel of doubts and self-care wins, and her support systems empower her daily.
 Her wife, specifically, was her pillar throughout her transition.
 “She’s been to hell and back with me, but she finally got me to see that I had a life worth living.
 Up to meeting her ten years ago, I had no confidence or self-belief.
 I finally decided to transition seven years ago.
 When I did this, it moved a huge weight from my shoulder.” – she says.

 Committing to self-care

 For 24-year-old Gabriela Toro, a Latina trans woman, the journey from unlearning self-hate to cultivating acceptance was also a rollercoaster.
 Gabriela came from a conservative Colombian family.
 When her father learned of her identity at the age of 17, he kicked her out of their family home in North Carolina.
 Due to a lack of resources for LGBTQ+ minors, Gabriela turned to her friends, who hosted her for a while.
-For four years, she juggled multiple jobs and internships and financed her double majors in Human Resources and Psychology on her own.
+For four years, she juggled multiple jobs and internships and financed her double majors in Human Resources and Psychology.

 It demanded every ounce of sweat, and the fear of safety added to her mental fiasco.
 She tried to cope with the anxiety and depression by engaging in reckless sex and relying on substances.
 And when she achieved financial freedom after four years, she approached every emotion and action with conscious contemplation.
 Toro, who is now a New York-based investment consultant, says that “it is important to understand your actions.
 Ask yourself why you’re partying, why you’re drinking, why you’re out every day.
 What need is every action fulfilling?
 Then check whether your action is a healthy or unhealthy way of fulfilling those needs.
 Choose habits and actions that help you.”